aput346/stats220/README.md

 **Ilham Putra aput346 Github repo.**

-The purpose of this repo is to display the skills and knowledge I have learnt from the STATS220 course so far.
+The purpose of this repo is to display the skills and knowledge I have learnt about modern data technologies such as creating an HTML file and writing in a markdown file from the STATS220 course so far.

 ## Links